New Big Money Means Northern Trust Corporation (NTRS) Investors Could Reap Benefit

 Northern Trust Corporation (NTRS) Insider Activity

 A total of 32 insider transactions have happened at Northern Trust Corporation (NTRS) in the last six months, with sales accounting for 6 and purchases happening 26 times.
-The most recent transaction is an insider sale by Allnutt Lauren E, the company’s EVP & Controller.
-SEC filings show that Allnutt Lauren E sold 393 shares of the company’s common stock on Mar 10 at a price of $105.61 per share for a total of $41505.0.
-Following the sale, the insider now owns 4534.0 shares.
+The most recent transaction is an insider sale by Tyler Jason J., the company’s EVP & Chief Financial Officer.
+SEC filings show that Tyler Jason J. sold 1,764 shares of the company’s common stock on Feb 06 at a price of $96.98 per share for a total of $0.17 million.
+Following the sale, the insider now owns 30470.0 shares.

+Northern Trust Corporation disclosed in a document filed with the SEC on Mar 10 that Allnutt Lauren E (EVP & Controller) sold a total of 393 shares of the company’s common stock.
+The trade occurred on Mar 10 and was made at $105.61 per share for $41505.0.
+Following the transaction, the insider now directly holds 4534.0 shares of the NTRS stock.

 Northern Trust Corporation (NTRS): Who are the competitors?